berialjs/berial/README.md

 There are any wonderful features of it, such as Asynchronous rendering pipeline, Web components (shadow DOM + scoped css), JavaScript sandbox (Proxy).

-Note: diffence form fre, Berial will pay attention to business value.
+Note: different from fre, Berial will pay attention to business value.

 ### Use